jeremybwilson/shopify-muck/README.md

 ```
 > npm run start   ( runs 'slate deploy && slate watch' )

         or

-> npm run watch   ( runs 'slate watch' - use if you a deploy isn't needed before beginning to watch for changes )
+> npm run watch   ( runs 'slate watch' - use if you haven't changed any files since last deploying, saves a few mins of time. )
 ```